harikrishnanum/go_crash_course/03_packages/readme.md

 import "fmt"
 ```

-You can also import multiple packages by separating them with a comma:
+You can also import multiple packages

 ```
 import (